aalej/issues-6905/README.md

 In production, the value is not being loaded when the secret is not bound.

-In production, once the secret is bound to the function, it does not unbind when the code is modified to no longer use that secret.
+Additional: In production, once the secret is bound to the function, it does not unbind when the code is modified to no longer use that secret.

 ## Versions